Anxiety attack symptoms are characterised by mild to severe mental (emotional) and physical effects.

-To help reverse insulin resistance click here for information on an Energy Boost Formula
+To help reverse insulin resistance see this page for information on supporting nutrients.

 Stress, particularly sudden, can bring on an attack of anxiety/panic.
 It's difficult to avoid stress, but if blood glucose is stable and progesterone is used, the stress response will be much less severe.

 Anxiety, severe anxiety and psychosis are usually treated with benzodiazepines, one such is diazepam (Valium).
 Occasionally SSRI (selective serotonin reuptake inhibitors) antidepressants are also used.